Chapter 3.24

 3.24.380 Bond may be required.

-If the party requests a hearing and the Director has good cause to believe that there is a danger that the party remove itself or its property for the jurisdiction of the Tribe prior to the hearing, he may, in his discretion, require the party to post a bond with the Commission in an amount sufficient to cover possible monetary damages that may be assessed against the party at the hearing.
-If the party fails or refuses to post said bond, the Commission may also petition the Puyallup Tribal Court for such interim and injunctive relief as is appropriate to protect the rights of the Commission and other parties during the pendency of the complaint and hearing proceedings.
-[Ord.
+If the employer requests a review of a decision and the Director has good cause to believe that there is a danger that the employer remove itself or its property for the jurisdiction of the Tribe prior to the hearing, he or she may, in his or her discretion, require the party to post a bond with the Tribe in an amount sufficient to cover possible monetary damages that may be assessed against the employer at the hearing.
+If the employer fails or refuses to post said bond, the TERO may also petition the Puyallup Tribal Court for such interim and injunctive relief as is appropriate to protect the rights of the Tribe or any individual or business the Court deems appropriate during the pendency of the complaint and hearing proceedings in Puyallup Tribal Court.
+[Res.
+260325 (03/26/25); Res.
+280324A (03/28/24); Ord.
 150791 (07/15/91); Res.
 86619 (07/12/91); prior code § 10.03.960]

-All hearings held pursuant to PTC 3.24.370 shall be conducted by the Commission.
-The Commission may consider any evidence which it deems relevant and the conduct of the hearing shall be governed by the rules of practice and procedure which may be adopted by the Commission.
-The Commission shall not be bound by technical rules of evidence in the conduct of hearings under this chapter and no informality in any proceeding, as in the manner of taking testimony, shall invalidate any order, decision, rule or regulation made, approved or confirmed by the decision, rule or regulation made, approved or confirmed by the Commission.
+All reviews performed pursuant to PTC 3.24.370 shall be conducted by the Committee.
+The Committee may consider any evidence which it deems relevant and the conduct of the review shall be governed by the rules of practice and procedure which may be adopted by the Committee.
+The Committee shall not be bound by technical rules of evidence in the conduct of review under this chapter and no informality in any proceeding, as in the manner of taking testimony, shall invalidate any decision made.
 No stenographic record of the proceedings and testimony shall be required except upon arrangement by and at the cost of the party charged.
-[Ord.
+[Res.
+260325 (03/26/25); Res.
+280324A (03/28/24); Ord.
 150791 (07/15/91); Res.
 86619 (07/12/91); prior code § 10.03.970]

 3.24.400 Remedies when violation has occurred.